smessie/Article-ESWC2024-DFDP/content/implementation.md

 </figcaption>
 </figure>

-As mentioned earlier, describing policies requires a rules language and a policy language.
+As mentioned earlier, describing footprints requires a rules language and a policy language.
 As rule language, [Notation3 (N3)](cite:cites n3) is used.
 Their N3 rules does exactly what is needed.
 The rule premise allows for defining the event, while the rule conclusion defines the policy.